 - 2 cups all-purpose or white bread flour

 - 1 teaspoon salt

-- Divide the dough into 12 equal pieces, shape each into 4 to 5 inch logs.
-Place them on a baking sheet about 3 inches apart.
+- Divide the dough into 12 equal pieces, and shape each into 5- to 6-inch long logs.
+Place them on your prepared baking sheet about 3 inches apart.

 - Preheat your oven to 425ºF.

 - Gently remove the plastic wrap and bake the buns for 14 to 15 minutes, or until lightly golden.